Crejaud/ECE-333_Computer-Architecture-Lab/README.md

-# Computer Architecture Lab
+# Computer Architecture Lab (Spring 2015)

-This lab deals with coding in MIPS Assembly
+This lab deals with coding in MIPS Assembly.

-Lab 6 deals with coding in MIPS Assembly and CUDA-PTX ISA
+Lab 6 deals with coding in MIPS Assembly and CUDA-PTX ISA.

-All coded individually by me.
+All coded individually.

 	Lab 1: High level-to-low level language conversion